 As I mentioned above, the Tuna Auction Observation Windows does not require any application to access and opens to visitors at 5AM where typically auction preparations are well underway.
 Do prepare to get there earlier though as it does fill up.

 If you’re still feeling the FOMO, my top recommendation would be to book one of the following tours offered.
 Each one is a little different so I’ll let you decide which one works for you.

 Tuna Auction Viewing & Insider Tour at Toyosu Fish Market – This gives you access to the tuna auction with an English guide who can provide detailed commentary of what you’re seeing.
 In addition, you’ll get insider access to the Fish Wholesale Area which normally is off limits to visitors.
 3 hour duration.

-Special Access Insider Tour at Toyosu or Tsukiji Fish Market – While this tour doesn’t give you access to the tuna auction, it does give you exclusive access to the wholesale area of Toyosu Fish Market.
+Special Access Insider Tour at Toyosu or Tsukiji Fish Market – While this tour doesn’t give you access to the tuna auction, it does give you exclusive access to the intermediate wholesale area of Toyosu Fish Market.
 2.5 hour duration.

 Fish & Soul: Insider Tour at Toyosu Fish Market – Another tour that doesn’t include the tuna auction but they give you access to the off-limits Fish Wholesale Area.
 What’s different about this one is that it includes lunch at your guide/chef’s selected restaurant.
 5 hour duration.

 Tips For Getting to Toyosu Fish Market Tuna Auction